The Ultimate Guide to the Best DJ Setups in 2026 for any Budget!

 Aimed at Serato and open-format DJs, Numark’s Mixtrack Platinum FX is an ideal choice for DJs interested in scratching.

 It features full-sized tempo adjust faders for on-point beat matching, a crucial hip-hop mixing skill!
-For more on beatmatching for beginners, follow the link here
+For more on beatmatching for beginners, check out our full guide.

 The battle-style paddle effects are great for heat-of-the-moment FX activations.
 The device supports 4 deck layers and has super useful mini displays inside the jog wheels to help you see what deck you’re controlling.